 Timber French doors repair | Period door repair

-French doors provide a beautifully elegant entry into a room or into your garden.
+French doors provide a beautifully elegant entry into a room or into outdoor space.
 They have been used in Europe for hundreds of years, and a period home really looks wonderful with these doors.

 However, if your home has had these doors for hundreds of years already, they may be looking a bit worse for wear now.
-So, if you’re looking to replace your French door, you may be wondering if there is a suitable replacement.
+So, if you’re looking to replace your French door, you may be wondering if there is a suitable replacement that balances timeless appeal and modern performance, such as toughened safety glass or additional security locks.

-Today, we’re looking at french and patio doors.
-To find out if there is a suitable, slightly more modern replacement or whether there is a way of repairing your current doors to retain the style, but ensure they are in great condition.
+Today, we’re looking at French and patio doors.
+To find out if there is a suitable, slightly more modern replacement or whether there is a way of repairing your current doors to retain the classic design, but ensure they are in great condition.
 Firstly, though, let’s find out what French doors actually are, shall we?

 georgian french doors